 • In many cases, higher educated management seizes the opportunities of smart innovations while lower educated employees have to deal with the threats of automation (for example job insecurity).

-• The digitization of the industry and its societal challenges should be seen as a balancing act between what is technologically feasible and what is labor-politically desirable: the operators should be involved in the design process of the new digital systems to give them the chance to speak out their concerns.
+• The digitisation of the industry and its societal challenges should be seen as a balancing act between what is technologically feasible and what is labor-politically desirable: the operators should be involved in the design process of the new digital systems to give them the chance to speak out their concerns.

 • Task identity is very important for operators.
-Digitalization threatens this task identity resulting in resistance among operators to safeguard a sense of dignity in one’s respective job.
+Digitalisation threatens this task identity resulting in resistance among operators to safeguard a sense of dignity in one’s respective job.
 Having employees involved in the innovation process could help foster a new sense of task identity; being able to contribute to and understand in what ways one adds to the production AND the innovation process and help determine one’s new role.